Anarcroth/pyther/README.md

 Everybody is welcomed to contribute and expand this project.
 Originally started as a way to learn the language, this turned out to be quite the fun little task.

 ### TODO
-* List high scores after each game
 * Add command line options
 * Add more lists with words
-* Make transition from end game to main menu smoother
 * Package application
 * Add more modes